 THE LITTLE THINGS

-- Helping for others
+- do something good for others

-- nurture friendships
+- nurture my friendships

-- feeling and expressing gratitude
+- Feel and express gratitude

 - develop strategies to cope with challenges